Cecily’s Advocacy Conference 2020

 Is every night a struggle to get homework done or simple evening routines accomplished?
 Is every morning a challenge to get out the door on time with a string of last-minute problems?
 There is an answer.
 It’s all about Executive Functioning and managing ADHD.
 In this seminar, LinkEducation Resources founder, Eve Margol and JK Occupational Therapy, Julie Kobylarek will work with parents and caregivers to model and teach non-medicated ADHD and Executive Functioning strategies that will support your child at home and in school with a variety of tools in homework, organization, technology, and life skills.

 Eve Margol is an educator with 18 years’ experience in the classroom and individualized instruction.
-Eve is a curriculum and instructional specialist for The Auburn School.
-Before Auburn, Eve was the Program Director and General Studies teacher at the Charles E. Smith Jewish Day School.
-Eve was an integral part of the team that developed the curriculum for the new Gurim “junior kindergarten” program.
-Eve also spent 8 years as lead teacher at the highly regarded Maddux School in Rockville, Maryland.
-With a Masters Degree in Early Childhood Education and a concentration in Special Education, training and trainer for the Phono-Graphix®reading technique, K-Reading Kickstart Orton Gillingham, Handwriting without Tears® and certification in coaching non-medicated strategies for children with ADHD.
-Eve’s guiding philosophy is to create a specialized learning environment that offers differentiated instruction designed to help students learn.
-In addition, Eve was the founder of Yoginos Unbound, a yoga program for children, including those with special needs as well as the Owner of LinkEducation Resources which offers consultation services, training, and educational therapies to meet the individual needs of students and the teams that support them.
+She is a Director of an Early Childhood School serving kids from 18 months to five-years old.
+With a Master’s Degree in Early childhood Education, concentration in special education, coach for Non-medicated strategies for children with ADHD and trainer for the Phono-Graphix®reading technique.
+Eve’s guiding philosophy is to create a specialized learning environment that offers differentiated instruction and social/emotional strategies designed to help student learn and navigate their world.
+In addition, Eve is the owner of LinkEducation Resources which offers consultation services, training and educational therapies to meet the individual needs of students and the teams that support them.

 Julie Kobylarek is an Occupational Therapist who specializes in working with children of all levels and abilities, particularly those with developmental delays and sensory processing needs.
 Julie is passionate about helping children of all ages and developmental levels maximize their potential in a fun and motivating way.
 Julie has worked in a number of schools and outpatient specialized programs in New York City and the DC metro area, providing services for children with special needs.
 Julie is dedicated to continuously expanding her knowledge in the field of occupational therapy.
 She holds a Master of Science degree in Occupational Therapy from Towson University, a Master of Arts degree in Motor Learning and Control from Columbia University (her thesis focused on sensory processing disorder in the classroom), and a Bachelor of Science degree in Movement Science from the University of Michigan.
 She is also certified in levels one and two of the Radiant Child Yoga Program (RCYP 1-2) and has taken courses in emotional regulation, yoga for kids, executive functioning skills, and Handwriting without Tears.